Obhagat01/Screen-Sentry-Contextual-Privacy-Protection-using-Computer-Vision/README.md

 The application detects:

--  Multiple unauthorized viewers near the screen
+-  Multiple unauthorized viewers near the screen.
--  Smartphone cameras attempting to record the display
+-  Smartphone cameras attempting to record the display.
--  Shoulder surfing threats in public environments
+-  Shoulder surfing threats in public environments.

 Whenever a threat is detected, Screen Sentry instantly activates a fullscreen blur overlay to hide sensitive information from unauthorized viewers.